taulukointipalvelut/utab-core/README.md

 Planning to support

 1. New matching algorithms
-1. Json format checking
+1. Database(MongoDB)
-1. Logging
+1. All basic functions

 ### UTab-core-js version 2.0 [Luna Flight] (by 2016/12?)